robang74/tinycore-editor/README.txt

     options which is required or optimal for your system.
 When you reach the definitive boot configuration edit the tinycore/changes/syslinux.cfg

+16. It is possible to download and compile a specific version of busybox In order to integrate busybox into root filesystem follow these steps:

+	busybox/busybox.sh download
+	busybox/busybox.sh all

 ###############################################################################

 https://github.com/pbatard/rufus/releases/download/v3.14/rufus-3.14.exe